JeffCohen/workbook/books/law713/1-setup/1-introduction/4-alternatives.md

 ## Rails

-The only viable option that I know of is [Clould9](https://c9.io).
+The only viable option that I know of is [Cloud9](https://c9.io).

-Sign up requires a credit card but you can stay on the free plan so you're never actually charged.
+Sign up requires a credit card but you can remain on the free plan, so your card will never actually be charged.

-If recommend scheduling an appointment with me so that I can give you a brief orientation to Cloud9.
+If you need to use use Cloud9, schedule an appointment with me so that I can give you a brief orientation to Cloud9.